Sorting fact, disinformation amid Russian war on Ukraine | Times Leader

 ANNOUNCED BY RUSSIAN AUTHORITIES

-— A Kremlin spokesman says a Russian delegation will be ready on Wednesday evening to resume talks with Ukrainian officials about the war.
-Spokesman Dmitry Peskov told reporters that “in the second half of the day, closer to evening, our delegation will be in place to await Ukrainian negotiators.”
+— Vladimir Medinsky, Russia President Vladimir Putin’s aide, told reporters the Ukrainians are expected to arrive to Belarus for talks Thursday.
+He said they agreed to meet in the Brest region of Belarus, which borders Poland.
+Zelenskyy’s office confirmed to the AP the delegation is on its way.

+— A spokesman of the Russian Defense Ministry said Wednesday in the country’s first report of deaths that 498 Russian troops have been killed in Ukraine and 1,597 more sustained wounds.
+Ukrainian officials have estimated a much higher death toll.
+Neither countries’ claims could be corroborated.

-— Russian Defense Ministry spokesman Igor Konashenkov claimed Wednesday that the airstrike on a TV tower in the capital of Kyiv did not hit any residential buildings.
+— Konashenkov claimed the airstrike Tuesday on a TV tower in the capital of Kyiv did not hit any residential buildings.
+Konashenkov did not address allegations that the strike damaged the neighboring Babi Yar memorial to Kyiv’s Holocaust victims.
+Ukraine’s State Service for Emergency Situations said the strikes killed five people and left five more wounded.

 — Moscow made new threats of escalation, days after raising the specter of nuclear war.
 A top Kremlin official warned that the West’s “economic war” against Russia could turn into a “real one.”